 Not surprisingly, the pet care industry is booming.
-According to the American Pet Products Association, sales of pet supplies and veterinary care in the US topped $99 billion in 2021.
+According to the American Pet Products Association, pet supplies and veterinary care sales in the US topped $99 billion in 2021.
 Pet supply giant Petco reported a 10% increase in year-over-year sales between 2019 and 2020.
-The company, which retired its stock ticker some years ago, is now publicly traded again under the symbol WOOF.
+The company, which retired its stock ticker some years ago, is publicly traded under the symbol WOOF.

 How Much Do We Love Our Pets?

 An extraordinary amount.
 And the pandemic has only increased the bond between pets and pet parents.
 According to the Money/Morning Consult study previously noted, six out of ten pet owners report valuing their pets more since the global pandemic struck.
 More than half say they’re even more affectionate towards them now than they were a year ago.
 And here’s another measure of our attachment to our pets: two-thirds of pet owners would spend any amount of money to save their pets’ lives, while more than 80% say they’d pay any amount they could afford.